Jackfield: Geography

 Houses in the west of the village.

 Preserved level crossing gates and railway track at the former Jackfield sidings.

 The market town of Broseley is just to the southwest of Jackfield (the town centre being only 1 mi distant) and on the opposite bank of the Severn is the village of Coalport.
-Jackfield is in both the Telford and Wrekin Council area and the Shropshire District area of Shropshire – the boundary between the two authorities runs through the settlement.
+Jackfield is in both the Telford and Wrekin Council area and the Shropshire Council District area of Shropshire – the boundary between the two authorities runs through the settlement.
 The part within Telford and Wrekin forms part of The Gorge civil parish, whilst the remainder is part of Broseley's civil parish.
 The Gorge Parish Council has its offices and holds its meetings at the Maws Craft Centre in Jackfield.

 Jackfield encompasses the largely-linear settlement spread along the steep southern bank of the Severn for approximately 1 mi, from just before the Free Bridge to just after the Memorial Bridge.
 The village also reaches up the hill, towards Broseley, along Calcutts Road.

 The central portion of the village was constructed on a particularly unstable part of the Ironbridge Gorge, where several landslips have been recorded, most famously the landslip of 1952.
 The hillside is made more unstable by abandoned, flooded mineshafts and tunnels.
 A major stabilisation project, which included the rebuilding of Salthouse Road on a new alignment, began in 2014 and was completed in October 2016.
 Flooding also badly affects the lower parts of Jackfield from time to time, including the Boat House pub, which has flood levels recorded on its front door (the highest recorded at the pub being on 1 November 2000).

 The eastern part of the settlement consists of the Tuckies and Salthouses.
 The westernmost part, in the vicinity of Jackfield Free Bridge, is known as Coalford.